Uncover-F/TAS/README.md

 ### Important Notice

-Please read the [LICENSE](LICENSE) file carefully before using the TAS Translation API.
-By using this API, you acknowledge that you have read, understood, and agree to be bound by the terms and conditions of the Apache License 2.0.
+Before using the TAS Translation API, please review the [LICENSE](LICENSE) file thoroughly.
+By utilizing this API, you confirm that you have read, understood, and agree to adhere to the terms and conditions of the Apache License 2.0.

 ### YOU ASSUME ALL RISK